 Most of my portrait work involves families with young children.
 Parents want to savor those moments, the images of their children while they are young, wild, crazy, innocent.
 This session with the Kalamchis was a big change of pace for me with only one toddler and the majority or my portrait subjects being adults.
-I had a wonderful time visiting them over Thanksgiving break at their family home in Greenville and I could sense the feeling I get when my own family gets together for the holidays.
-The buzz of everyone getting together from different parts of the country under one roof for Thanksgiving.
+I had a wonderful time visiting them over Thanksgiving break at their family home in Greenville and I could sense the feeling I get when my own family gets together for the holidays, that familiar buzz of everyone gathering under one roof for Thanksgiving and the anticipation of Christmas.
 It was a pleasure and a privilege being there to make some family portraits for them.